Federal Direct Loan interest rates for graduate school increase

 Future and current veterinary students – It’s more important than ever to Apply Smarter to veterinary school and Borrow Better while you’re in school.
 The less you borrow, the less interest accrues, and the less you’ll have to manage in repayment.
 It’s ALWAYS easier to manage less than more when it comes to student loan repayment.
 Review your school’s published cost of attendance (COA) and look for ways to reduce the loans offered to you in your financial aid awards.
 If your school offers Health Professions Student Loans or Loans for Disadvantaged Students, apply for and accept them when possible.
 These are two of the only subsidized loans available for veterinary school (loans that do not accrue interest while in school).

-As graduate/professional school students, you’re frequently offered student loans to cover the full COA.
+For those students with continued access to Direct Grad PLUS loans, you’re frequently offered enough federal student loans to cover the full COA.
 Use your budget to determine if you actually need to accept all the loans you are offered.
 The COA sets the maximum amount you can borrow.
 Your mission, if you choose to accept it, will be to accept only budgeted needs, and ideally, less than the maximum COA.

 Reducing Loan Awards and Returning Loans Vs. Paying During School